 This mid/late 14th century medieval bascinet is an ideal helmet for a heavily armoured knight.

 Late 14th Century/Early 15th Century Visored Bascinet with a rounded visor and vervelles for attaching maille.
-This is a very sturdy helmet and represents one of the later stages of the visored helmet before the armet style of helmet arrived.

 Late 14th to 16th century style Kettle Hat in common use from the late medieval period (end of the 14th centiry) into the Renaissance period (late 15th and early 16th centures).
 This later version of the Kettle Hat has a high crown to help deflect attacks from above and was particularly useful during sieges.